How Small Urban Gardens Can Transform Lives and Landscapes

 Our approach has always been about empowering people, gardeners, homeowners, and community leaders to rethink space, to grow food in harmony with nature, and to spark that ripple effect across their neighbourhoods whether urban, or taking it back to their communities.
 And it works.
 There’s no shortcut to regeneration.
 It takes time, patience, and a lot of observation just like tending to a garden.

-Our balcony garden now thrives under the shade of an old mulberry tree that we never meant to plant, and now it anchors the space, creating a lovely guild.
+At our current home now, our balcony garden now thrives under the shade of an old mulberry tree that we never meant to plant, and now it anchors the space, creating a lovely guild.
 Beneath it, layers of bushy climbing roses, and bougainvillea create a wild canopy that feels like a small English cottage garden in the middle of Nairobi that we hoped for.
 There’s nothing better than coming home to this sort of oasis.
 I spend a lot of time observing, re-twining plants and adding more diversity at any given chance.
 Our dog simply digs this too, she’s often nestled under the mulberry tree or on the balcony alongside the shamba.

 Urban gardens are powerful.
 They remind us to slow down, to reconnect, and to nurture something that gives back oxygen, food, beauty, and biodiversity.
 They cool our cities, store carbon, and create homes for pollinators and wildlife.
 They remind us that kindness, to ourselves, to others, and to the earth, begins with small, consistent acts.